CogStack/MedCAT/docs/main.md

 | medcat_config_file | Path to optional config file for adjusting MedCAT properties, see [configs](https://github.com/CogStack/MedCAT/tree/master/configs), [medcat/config.py](https://github.com/CogStack/MedCAT/tree/master/medcat/config.py) and [tests/model_creator/medcat.txt](https://github.com/CogStack/MedCAT/tree/master/tests/model_creator/medcat.txt)|
 | unigram_table_size | Optional parameter for setting the initialization size of the unigram table in the vocab model.
 Default is 100000000, while for testing with a small unsupervised training data file a much smaller size could work. |

 ## Models
+### SNOMED-CT and UMLS
+If you have access to UMLS or SNOMED-CT, you can download the pre-built CDB and Vocab for those databases by signing in and filling out [the online form](https://uts.nlm.nih.gov/uts/login?service=https://medcat.rosalind.kcl.ac.uk/auth-callback).
+This link first requires you to authenticate your ontology access via the NIH portal.

+### MedMentions
 A basic trained model is made public.
 It contains ~ 35K concepts available in `MedMentions`.

-#### ModelPacks
+This was compiled from MedMentions and does not have any data from [NLM](https://www.nlm.nih.gov/research/umls/) as that data is not publicaly available.

+Model packs:
 - MedMentions with Status (Is Concept Affirmed or Negated/Hypothetical) [Download](https://medcat.rosalind.kcl.ac.uk/media/medmen_wstatus_2021_oct.zip)

-#### Separate models
+Separate models:
 - Vocabulary [Download](https://medcat.rosalind.kcl.ac.uk/media/vocab.dat) - Built from MedMentions
 - CDB [Download](https://medcat.rosalind.kcl.ac.uk/media/cdb-medmen-v1_2.dat) - Built from MedMentions
 - MetaCAT Status [Download](https://medcat.rosalind.kcl.ac.uk/media/mc_status.zip) - Built from a sample from MIMIC-III, detects is an annotation Affirmed (Positve) or Other (Negated or Hypothetical)

-(Note: This was compiled from MedMentions and does not have any data from [NLM](https://www.nlm.nih.gov/research/umls/) as that data is not publicaly available.)

-### SNOMED-CT and UMLS
-If you have access to UMLS or SNOMED-CT, you can download the pre-built CDB and Vocab for those databases by signing in and filling out [the online form](https://uts.nlm.nih.gov/uts/login?service=https://medcat.rosalind.kcl.ac.uk/auth-callback).
-This link first requires you to authenticate your ontology access via the NIH portal.

 ## Acknowledgements
 Entity extraction was trained on [MedMentions](https://github.com/chanzuckerberg/MedMentions) In total it has ~ 35K entites from UMLS